giantswarm/fmt/go/log_messages.md

 ### Resource Intercommunication

 We use the `controllercontext` package to pass information between resources.
-Because of asynchronous nature of resources the information is not available immediately.
+Because of the asynchronous nature of resources the information is not available immediately.
 If not, the resource should log that and cancel itself.

 ```go